 - Fold in ⅓ cup chocolate chips.

 - Place the baking sheet with the dough balls in the freezer for 10 minutes.

 FOR THE OPTIONAL CHOCOLATE DRIZZLE

 - If using the chocolate drizzle, make while cookie dough bites are in the freezer by combining 1 tablespoon chocolate chips and coconut oil in a small, microwave-safe bowl.
 Microwave in 15 second intervals, stirring between each one, until chocolate is smooth.
-Set aside until ready to use.
+Wait to use until slightly cooled down.

 - Dip a small spoon into the melted chocolate and using a back and forth motion, drizzle a line of chocolate across the top of each cookie dough bite.
 Repeat going in the other direction, if desired.